TEALSK12/apcsa-public/Unit1/Lesson-104.md

 ### Worksheet \[20 minutes\]

 1. For 5 minutes go over documentation and proper commenting.
 Also go over identifiers, camelCase, and do a short introduction to style.
-Style will be covered in 1.08, but it's important that they are introduced to it here.
+Style will be covered in 1.08, but it’s important that they are introduced to it here.

 2. Students have 15 minutes to complete WS 1.4.
 As they solve each problem, students should apply